 Grab your CityPASSES, build your itinerary, and leave the transportation to GOGO Charters.
 We'll ensure you arrive at each location on-time and ready for a day of learning and excitement.

 Booking your ride to the Statue of Liberty ferry is quick and easy.
 Call our offices anytime at (212) 356-0174 to receive a free, no-obligation quote customized to your trip.
 We’ll just need details like your group size, your travel dates, and any special amenity requests.
-Have a few questions on how rentals work?
+Have a few questions about how rentals work?
 Check out our handy rental guide and charter bus pricing guide before calling in for your quote!
 Once you’re ready to book, you can put down a deposit and reserve your charter bus.

 Rent your charter bus now:

 You may have seen us featured in: